radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 rad env update qa --aws-account-id <aws-account-id> --aws-region <aws-region>
 ```

-At this point, we can use aws AssumeRole to manage resources using environment specific account information. rp (for recipes) and ucp will have code changes that make sure of aws assumerole to be able to use the right credential specific to the radius environment for managing the aws resources.
+At this point, rp (for recipes) and ucp will have code changes that can "fetch" the configured credentials and then use AssumeRole to manage AWS resources.

 ```
   client := sts.NewFromConfig(cfg)